-This may seem an obvious tip, but Chloe's version from last year comes with a twist.
+This may seem an obvious tip, but my version comes with a twist.
 We all have individual reasons why we might put something off.
 It might be because you don't enjoy the topic, something is too difficult, or maybe you just know it will take longer than your other tasks.
 To make sure you spread your workload evenly, and stop procrastinating on the bits that seem yucky, try making a get-it-done grid.
 Pick 2 factors that are most important to you when deciding what you are going to focus your work on.
 As an example, we'll use whether something is easy to do or more difficult, and if it will take a while or be super quick!
 Make yourself a 2x2 grid, with one factor along the top and the other to the side.
 Divide all your tasks up between the 4 quadrants based on where they best fit to match your factors.
 When setting your tasks for the day, make sure to pick at least one item from each section of your grid, so you know you aren't leaving the worst things until last!
-Doing tasks to the full and breaking down work and ticking it off also means you're less likely to feel guilty when you take breaks as there is proof that you have done the best you could.
-Don't worry, for all you visual learners out there, I've made an example below!.
+Don't worry, for all you visual learners out there, I've made an example